jonathanyeh0723/OpenVINO_coursera_Intermediate/Course_1_Quiz.md

 Feedback: Correct!
 The requests will be an array of length equal to what you set for num_requests.
 Each element can be handled independently from each other.

+#### 18. Lab question: At 1% confidence, how many vehicles did the model “vehicle-detection-adas-0002” detect on the CPU device?

+`14`

+Feedback: Correct!
+At such low confidence levels, we start seeing "ghosts"